Jaisu-1/Blog/content/about.md

 slug = "about"
 +++

 Hi!
 I am Jaisurya Nanduri.
-I work at AWS Science as part of the Automated Reasoning Group and I like crafting software, typically in the Full Stack and Deep Learning side of things.
-I have experience building Chatbots using NLP , Automating Factory processes with Computer Vision and working on Full Stack Development for huge websites.
+I work at AWS Science as part of the Automated Reasoning Group and I like crafting software.
+I have experience building Modern Compilers, Chatbots using NLP , Automating Factory processes with Computer Vision and working on Full Stack Development for large scale websites.
 In my free time, I like reading, learning about random nerdy things and cooking.

 <!-- <br><br>
 <center><img src="/images/avatar.jpg" alt="me" class="me" style="border-radius:100%;width:250px"></center>